Instruments and Sounds

 Over time, I’ve expanded my repertoire with various percussion instruments acquired during my travels, including the djembe (from Senegal), darbouka (from Turkey), talking drum, and balafon (from Burkina Faso), along with krakebs (from Morocco), assorted rattles, shakers, and bells sourced from around the world.
 I have a keen interest in West African polyrhythmic music and its ritualistic applications.

 Gradually, I assembled a collection of percussion instruments akin to a drum set, wherein the cajon serves as both a standalone instrument and a bass drum.

 Here’s an illustration demonstrating the integration of these diverse instruments within a LiveLoop setup

 - Kobyz 0:35

-I got to know the Guimbri when I was studying trance rituals in Morocco.
-The driving bass patterns of the Gnawa are incredible.
-All other string instruments such as the Ngoni (Burkina Faso) or the Kobyz (Kazakhstan) came from a similar interest.
-What fascinates me about the Ngoni is the wonderfully harmonious patterns that you can play with it.
-The Kobyz has a haunting monotonous sound that comes from a shamanic background.
-The krar (Ethiopia) is similar to an ancient lyra and can be tuned in different ways.
-I use the ukulele as a harmonious extra when doing live looping
+I was introduced to the Guimbri while researching trance rituals in Morocco.
+The powerful bass rhythms of the Gnawa music are truly remarkable.
+My interest in other string instruments like the Ngoni (from Burkina Faso) or the Kobyz (from Kazakhstan) stemmed from a similar fascination.
+What captivates me about the Ngoni is its ability to produce wonderfully harmonious patterns.
+The Kobyz emits a hauntingly monotonous sound rooted in a shamanic heritage.
+The krar (from Ethiopia) resembles an ancient lyre and offers versatile tuning options.
+Additionally, I incorporate the ukulele as a harmonious addition when creating live loops.